gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

 Write a function called "addToBackNew".

-Given an array and an element, "addToBackNew" returns a clone of the given array, with the given element added to the end.
+Given an list and an element, "addToBackNew" returns a clone of the given list, with the given element added to the end.

-Important: It should be a NEW array instance, not the original array instance.
+Important: It should be a NEW list instance, not the original list instance.

 ```
-input = [1, 2]
+list1 = [1, 2]
-output = add_to_back_of_new(input, 3)
+output = add_to_back_of_new(list1, 3)
-print(input) # --> [1, 2]
+print(list1) # --> [1, 2]
 print(output) # --> [1, 2, 3]
 ```